espressif/esp-dl/tools/convert_tool/specification_of_config_json.md

-The value of each item is the **layer configuration.** Please fill arguments about layer configuration listed in Table 1:
+The value of each item is the **layer configuration**.
+Please fill arguments about layer configuration listed in Table 1:

 <div align=center>Table 1: Layer Configuration Arguments</div>